Demystifying PCI DSS standards: Myths and merchant responsibilities

-Merchants are large targets for fraud and data compromise and the PCI DSS Standards exist to ensure merchants are doing everything they can to protect cardholder data.
+Merchants are large targets for fraud and data compromise and the PCI DSS Standards exist to ensure merchants are doing everything they can to protect cardholder data and reduce the risk of fraudulent payments.
 You might have questions about these standards, including what they are and how to remain compliant.

 Let's get to it.